collocations.org

 The different groups support a common cause.

-be committed/sympathetic to, champion, fight for, further, help, promote, serve, support
+advance, champion, embrace, fight for, further, help, promote, serve, support

 plead